 A survey of shoreline bacteriological water quality at three seawater sites in the vicinity of the marine outfall, as well as a site on the lower reaches of the Waiwhakaiho River, has been carried out every second year during the summer months.
-This monitoring was undertaken in the 2020-2021 period, and was next scheduled to be carried out during the 2022-2023 monitoring period in conjunction with the region-wide Recreational Water Quality Monitoring Programme (RWQMP).
-However it was considered that changes to the methodology of the RWQMP would limit the ability to detect an influence on bacteria numbers from the NPWWTP so samples were instead collected directly from the NPWWTP outlet weekly over the summer months.
+This monitoring was undertaken in the 2020/21 period, and was next scheduled to be carried out during the 2022/23 monitoring period in conjunction with the region-wide Recreational Water Quality Monitoring Programme (RWQMP).
+However, it was considered that changes to the methodology of the RWQMP would limit the ability to detect an influence on bacteria numbers from the NPWWTP so samples were instead collected directly from the NPWWTP outlet weekly over the summer months.
+This sampling was carried out during 2022/23 and is next scheduled for 2024/25.